 - Attach your outdoor sink to its water source and drainage system

 At first glance, this installation guide looks simple enough, but we’re sure you were hoping for something a little more in-depth.
 Don’t worry; we promised to take you through every step, and we will.
-Below is a more detailed guide of how you can install an outdoor sink with plumbing in a matter of minutes.
+Below is a more detailed guide to how you can install an outdoor sink with plumbing in a matter of minutes.
 We’ll cover various approaches to this process so you can choose the one that suits your needs and budget best.

 Choose a Water Source